0xDones/tfgen/README.md

 # tfgen - Terraform boilerplate generator

-tfgen, short for Terraform Generator, is a tool to generate boilerplate code for Terraform, based on a yaml configuration file.
+`tfgen`, short for Terraform Generator, is a tool to generate boilerplate code for Terraform, based on a yaml configuration file.
 It's useful for creating a set of pre-defined configuration files with common Terraform definitions like backend, provider, variables, etc. The tool was created mainly to be used on [Terraform monorepos](https://github.com/refl3ction/terraform-monorepo-example) that contains multiple environments (different or same AWS accounts for example).
 This way you can dynamically configure your provider and backend configuration for each module, and also provide common variables.
+By using `tfgen` you'll have the __benefit__ of increase your productivity and reduce the risks of making mistakes during copy+paste operations.

 ## Motivation

 `Terragrunt` is a great tool and inspired me a lot to create `tfgen`, but instead of being a wrapper for the Terraform binary, `tfgen` just creates Terraform files from templates and doesn't interact with Terraform at all.
-Terraform will be used independently to locally or in your CI system to deploy the resources.
+Terraform will be used independently on your local environment or in your CI system to deploy the resources.

-## Feautures
+## Features

 - Create Terraform "common" files from templates in the selected working directory
 - Fill the state key dynamically based on the relative path from the root config file to your working directory